Contact Us for a Free Consultation (213) 542-0979

 Felony Probation in California Criminal Cases

-So, that's going to be one of your main responsibilities if you're on felony probation — is to keep tabs with your probation officer.
-A lot of times they may make you meet with the probation officer in person in the beginning of probation and then if they see that you're on the right track.
+So, that will be one of your primary responsibilities if you're on felony probation — to keep tabs on your probation officer.
+They may often make you meet with the probation officer in person at the beginning of probation and then if they see that you're on the right track.

-They'll either let you report by mail or just go to a kiosk to show that you're still in Los Angeles county, don't have any new arrests and are basically sticking on the straight and narrow.
+They'll either let you report by mail or go to a kiosk to show that you're still in Los Angeles County, don't have any new arrests, and are sticking on the straight and narrow.

-Most felony probation's after sentencing are three years, but I've seen them up to five years.
+Most felony probation after sentencing is three years, but I've seen them up to five years.
 I've even seen them longer in some rare and unique criminal cases.
-But usually its three years, and after the three years is up, you're automatically off probation.
+But usually, it's three years, and you're automatically off probation after the three years are up.

 Reduce Felony Conviction to Misdemeanor

-Jurisdiction is automatically terminated and if the case is a wobbler you can file a motion or your attorney can file a motion (Penal Code 17b) on your behalf to get the felony reduced to a misdemeanor — ultimately try to get the case dismissed so if anybody looks you up they'll see that your case was dismissed.
+Jurisdiction is automatically terminated, and if the case is a wobbler, you can file a motion, or your attorney can file a motion (Penal Code 17b) on your behalf to get the felony reduced to a misdemeanor — ultimately trying to get the case dismissed so if anybody looks you up they'll see that your case was dismissed.

 If it's a straight felony, the felony conviction would be dismissed.
-If it's a wobbler, you could first get it reduced to a misdemeanor and then get it dismissed off your record.
+If it's a wobbler, you could get it reduced to a misdemeanor and dismissed off your record.
+This reduction can bring a sense of optimism and a fresh start.

 Early Termination of Probation

-I have had cases where people were on felony probation where they could try to get their probation terminated early or they could try to get it reduced to a misdemeanor before the three years is up, for example, in which case they'd be on misdemeanor probation.
+I have had cases where people were on felony probation where they could try to get their probation terminated early, or they could try to get it reduced to a misdemeanor before the three years is up, for example, in which case they'd be on misdemeanor probation.
 Early termination of probation is described under California Penal Code 1203.3.
+This possibility can bring a sense of hope and relief.

-They wouldn't have to report to the probation department anymore and they wouldn't have to pay the probation department anymore.
-They would just be on misdemeanor probation which basically means don't get in trouble or do anything criminal during the rest of the probationary period.
-Then at the end of the probationary period, it would automatically be terminated.
+They wouldn't have to report to or pay the probation department anymore.
+They would be on misdemeanor probation, which means they wouldn't get in trouble or do anything criminal during the rest of the probationary period.
+Then, at the end of the probationary period, it would automatically be terminated.

-There are some circumstances, if you can mount a strong-enough argument where the courts will terminate your probation altogether if you served a substantial amount of it and you have a good reason for doing so.
+In some circumstances, if you can mount a strong enough argument, the courts will terminate your probation altogether if you served a substantial amount of it and have a good reason for doing so.

-Like for example, you cannot get gainfully employed in the career that you've chosen because you have this criminal probation hanging over your head.
-So, felony probation can be serious.
+For example, you cannot gainfully be employed in your chosen career because you have this criminal probation hanging over your head.
+So, felony probation can be severe.
 You lose the right to vote.

 Menu